kili-technology/kili-blogger-program/README.md

 # Kili Blogger program

-This program is for enthusiasts who want to contribute to our list of Data Science / Machine Learning tutorials, deep-dives, and reviews and make other Data Engineers’ and scientists’ life easier by helping them learn through hands-on examples.
-We're looking for writers who are tech-savvy.
+This program is for enthusiasts who want to contribute to our list of Data Science / Machine Learning tutorials, deep-dives, and make other Data Engineers’ and scientists’ life easier by helping them learn through hands-on examples.
+We're looking for writers who are tech-savy.

 ## How does it work?